 You should always keep a winter storm survival kit in your home and car during cold weather months in the event of an emergency.
 Your home survival kit should include the basics like perishable food, water, medical supplies, batteries, and plenty of blankets.
 Your car survival kit should include items like an extra coat, blankets, compact shovel, windshield scraper, booster cables, first-aid supplies, snack foods, and a cell phone adapter.
 For added security, get together with your friends and family and have everyone download the Find My Friends app, so your inner circle can check your whereabouts in an emergency situation.
 Don't forget, if you absolutely need to head out in dangerous weather, be sure to tell at least one other person where you're going and when you should arrive so they can check in with you as soon as you're expected to have reached your destination.

-Stay ahead of the next cold weather front by downloading a weather app that gives you up-to-the minute timelines and alerts.
-Check out the Top Weather Apps of 2018 to decide which app is best for you.
+Stay ahead of the next cold weather front by downloading a weather app that gives you up-to-the minute timelines, alerts, and data used by real-life meteorologists.
+Check out the 10 best weather apps of 2020 to decide which app is best for you.
+If you want to have a little chuckle while you check the forecast, we highly recommend Carrot Weather.